aksweb/algo8_Task_Management/Readme.md

 # **Algo8 Task Management API Docs**
-## The readme is divided int 3 sections
+## This readme is divided into 3 sections
    **A. Summary.** <br>
    **B. Step & Requirements to run Hosted API.** <br>
    **C. Step & Requirements to run Localhost API.** <br>